CAIDA/catalog-data/sources/recipe/how_to_map_ips_through_pyipmeta/README.md

 pfx2as:
 * -f pfx2as file

-## Examples of usuage of providers:
+## Examples of usage of providers:
 * Using local database files:
 ~~~
 import _pyipmeta